CDCgov/NEDSS-Custom-Library-Example/README.md

 ![Library Params Example Dropdown](images/library_params_example_dropdown.png)

-The library runner in the Report Execution app is already set up to pass in any value it finds in the `library_params` column (converted from a JSON string to a Python dictionary at runtime) as a parameter named `library_params` to the `execute` method.
+The library runner in the Report Execution service is already set up to pass in any value it finds in the `library_params` column (converted from a JSON string to a Python dictionary at runtime) as a parameter named `library_params` to the `execute` method.

 You could set up your Report Library to be something like: